tylottr/azdo-kube-ci-example/infrastructure/packer/azdo-agent/README.md

 This includes:

-- `agent.json`, a Packer definition file to create an Azure VM image
+- `agent.hcl`, a Packer definition file to create an Azure VM image
     - Alternatively, you can look at [this repository](https://github.com/actions/virtual-environments/tree/master/images) for a much better version.
 - `agent.yml`, an Ansible playbook that utilises the `azdo-ubuntu-agent` role stored under the roles directory.
 - A Terraform configuration to deploy the new image to a VMSS resource, enabling the use of VMSS-backed agent pools.